wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Shell scripts in SSH

+PROTIP: Training vendors provide you a choice to use a browser without installing anything.
+But a more performant (satisfying) approach is to install credentials and work from your laptop's Terminal program.

-requiring copy and pasting of accounts and passwords, bringing up CLI, creating environment variables, etc. every time.
+Use of a browser would require copy and pasting of accounts and passwords, bringing up CLI, creating environment variables, etc. every time.

+However, using a CLI would require some installation and configuration work.

+I have have step-by-step instructions to get CLI installed and configured:

+   * For AWS CLI, see https://wilsonmar.github.io/aws-onboarding/

+   * For Azure CLI, see https://wilsonmar.github.io/azure-cloud-onramp/

+   * For GCP CLI, see https://wilsonmar.github.io/gcp/
+   <br /><br />

-PROTIP: Because all work is lost at the end of each session, I have found it useful to create shell scripts I can paste in a Shell Conole.
+PROTIP: Because all work is lost at the end of each session, I have found it useful to create shell scripts I can paste in a Shell Conole:

    <ul>https://github.com/wilsonmar/aws-quickly
    </ul>